chevronphp/loggers/README.md

 # usage

 If there isn't an examples dir, look through the tests.
+In this case there aren't any, read up on PSR-3 and you'll be just fine.
+Consider using monolog--that's what all the cool kids are doing.

 # installation